 Miller is interested in environmental activism and politics.
 Reade helped her apply for the N.C.
 House of Representatives page program.
-She was accepted and will serve in Raleigh this summer.
-Miller is waiting to hear from Yale Young Global Scholars, a program Reade helped her find.
+She was accepted and is serving in Raleigh this summer.

 Ye said Reade also gave him “a really helpful strategy.
 She told me that I should actually get a piece of paper and write down all of my strengths and weaknesses.
 That way, I know what to work on. … I definitely need to work on my time-management skills.
 Being able to really sit down and focus on one thing is something I have trouble with.
 And something I'm good at is I like to learn new things and really dive deep into them.”

-Reade was also a resource for Mia Kirdar ’23 as she’s heading toward college.
+Reade was also a resource for Mia Kirdar ’23 as she went through the college admissions process.
 “She helped me practice for my Northwestern [University] interview.
 She was really helpful in telling me what things that I should point out and explaining how interviews work.
 And she helped me with a résumé.
 It's something that as a senior, it's important to have. … I want to major in psychology, but I don't think I want to be a psychologist.
-She talks about all the things that [one] can do with a psychology major, and all those things and people that she knows.
+She talks about all the things that [one] can do with a psychology major, and all those things and people that she knows."

 Kirdar said one of the biggest ways Reade has been helpful is “that she is most interested in what you're passionate about, not what's going to make you the most money or whatever, but what you're passionate about in a sustainable way. ….
 She has like the perfect balance between support and go chase your dreams but also how are we going to do that?
 Make sure that you can chase your dreams in a way that's going to keep you afloat and you know, surviving.”

 Reade said the highlight of any day is meeting with students.
 She helps them to be more reflective about who they are and encourages them to think about possible career paths.
-Reade has set up extensive lists of internships, volunteer opportunities, job-shadowing possibilities and other resources on a Veracross page (accessible to DA families with a login) and promotes upcoming events via the @da_careerconnections Instagram feed.
-She serves as an advisor to the Upper School Career Club, which has brought a series of speakers — a voice actor, an auction house professional, a N.C.
+Reade has set up extensive lists of internships, volunteer opportunities, job-shadowing possibilities and other resources for DA families and promotes upcoming events via the @da_careerconnections Instagram feed.
+She serves as an advisor to the Upper School Career Club, which brought a series of speakers — a voice actor, an auction house professional, a N.C.
 Superior Court judge and a panel of recent DA alumni — to campus this year.